Updated from "Businesses Must Follow Parliamentary Procedure" in The Business Weekly of the Greensboro News & Record

 "Parliamentary procedure" is a term many believe limited to student government associations and voluntary organizations.
 However, the recent shareholders' dispute at Jefferson-Pilot Insurance Company shows that business executives must also be knowledgeable about parliamentary procedure basics.
 Ignoring or incorrectly applying parliamentary law in the business world can lead to lawsuits, money damages, and embarrassment.
 For this reason, groups and businesses often hire outside parliamentarians to assist with meetings.

-Parliamentary procedure, or parliamentary law, is the code of rules and ethics by which organizations make decisions.
+Parliamentary procedure, or "parliamentary law," is the code of rules and ethics by which organizations make decisions.
 Businesses use parliamentary procedure in shareholders' meetings, corporate decision-making, and the election of officers and directors.
 Elected officials follow such procedures to establish laws and regulations.
 Government bodies, such as school boards, must use parliamentary procedure to take official action.
-In fact, courts have held that all groups must follow general parliamentary law whenever they meet to transact business.
+In fact, courts have held that all groups must follow some basic principles of general parliamentary law whenever they meet to transact business.

 Rather than being a recent development, parliamentary law can be traced back many centuries.
 Anglo-Saxon tribes in England were following basic rules similar to parliamentary procedure by the fifth century A.D.
 These rules were later improved by the early English Parliament.
 It is from the word "Parliament" that we get the term "parliamentary procedure."